medienbaecker/kirby-help-view/README.md

 # Kirby Help View

-A [Kirby](https://getkirby.com/) plugin that adds a help section to the Panel for your clients.
+A [Kirby](https://getkirby.com/) plugin that adds a help view to the Panel for your clients.

 ## Features